 Whether you're cooking or dressing your salad, try olive oil.
 It's high in good fat.
 Remember, though: It's always smart to watch how much fat -- even good fat -- you eat.
 So cook with less oil than a recipe calls for.
 Or use an olive oil spray.
 In baking, you can use applesauce for half the oil to cut back on some fat and shave calories.

 Dark green veggies like spinach, kale, and Brussels sprouts offer some omega 3s.
 Because our bodies can't make these good fats, you have to get them from food.
 Aim for 2-3 cups of vegetables every day.
 Include fish in your diet, too, since fish have a different kind of omega-3 fat that you need.
 Plants only offer a fraction of the omega-3s that fish do.

 Eggs are a great source of inexpensive protein, and a large egg has less than 5 grams of fat, most from healthy fats.
 Some eggs are also enriched with extra omega-3s.
 It will say so on the carton.
-To stay healthy, limit yourself to just one egg a day.

 As part of a healthy diet, good-for-you fats can help make your skin look great -- plumper and younger.
 Plus, they add fiber and can help ease inflammation.
 Get good fats by sprinkling a teaspoon of ground flaxseed on your salad or your cereal, or use it when you're baking.